zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 ## Printing the Grid

-The following example shows how to inject the Grid HTML output in a new browser window and trigger priting.
+The following example shows how to inject the Grid HTML output in a new browser window and trigger printing.

 **HTML**